What is liability shift in payments?

 Utilizing SCA exemptions and out of scope transactions

-However, there are some SCA exemptions and out-of-scope transactions that allow PSPs to bypass SCA requirements for certain types of transactions, based on the transaction’s risk level, amount, or payment channel used.
-Meanwhile, out-of-scope transactions are those that aren’t covered by PSD2's SCA requirements.
+However, there are some SCA exemptions and out-of-scope transactions that allow PSPs to bypass SCA requirements for certain types of transactions, depending on factors like the transaction’s risk level, amount, or payment channel used.
+Out-of-scope transactions refer to those that are not subject to SCA requirements under current regulations.
+Additionally, the rules may vary for CIT (Cardholder Initiated Transaction) vs. MIT (Merchant Initiated Transaction), so businesses should verify how exemptions apply to recurring or subscription payments.

 The most common SCA exemptions include: